qriouslad/basic-wordpress-docker/README.md

 ### Sources

-This simple configuration is a combination of and slight modification from the config file found in [Docker Docs](https://docs.docker.com/compose/wordpress/#define-the-project) and [docker tutorial by @tatemz](https://medium.com/@tatemz/local-wordpress-development-with-docker-3-easy-steps-a7c375366b9).
+This simple configuration is based on [an official Docker documentation](https://docs.docker.com/compose/wordpress/#define-the-project) and [a docker tutorial by @tatemz](https://medium.com/@tatemz/local-wordpress-development-with-docker-3-easy-steps-a7c375366b9).